 Hundar: Early the next morning we take a short drive to Diskit the sub-divisional headquarters to visit the Diskit monastery for candid and set-up shoots.
 In the late afternoon, we return to the dunes to shoot the Bactrian camels and the handlers.
 Overnight in Nubra.

 Nubra to Leh via Khardong Pass highest motor able road several stops for photos.
 Overnight in Leh.

 Day 13 :

-Guests are transported to Delhi airport to catch their flights home.
+Guests are transported Leh airport to connect their flights home.